happygoals/takeaways/docs/Advanced Visual Programming (C# .NET)/C# Fundamentals.md

 "It gets the a little bit of concept of inheritance, you can create the sub classes and those sub classes are able to access variables."
 * protected - Code in the class that declares a protected element, or a class derived from it, can access the element.
 * internal - Code in the assembly that declares a friend element can access it.
 "You will actually see the internal keywords in several places in the project.
-It is same thing as private but other code files in the same project will be able to access that method."
+It is same thing as private but other code files in the same project will be able to access that method.
+Within the project itself, everyone can see the methods and variables."
 * protected internal – (Union of protected and internal) Code in the same class or the same assembly as a protected internal element, or within any class derived from the element's class, can access it.
 * public - Any code that can see a public element can access it.